jmswtlk/PortalToTruth/Rlog.md

 13 -- Created the GitHub'ing project for handling overview issues.
 One of these will be a relook at the movement from .NET (aspx) to Linux/HTML to html/css/js in the context of the PortalToTruth.
 Then, there will be a recap of 30+ years of AI, in the trenches.
 Meaning, of course, commercial environment where we were resolving real problems in a timely manner using AI techniques that still have potential life.
 Perhaps, a hybird view might be necessary in order to integrate with new kid on the block that looks a little overbearing, quite frankly.
 Lots to discuss.
 Next step is to create a blog here.

+14 -- See the following Notes with respect to technical activity.
+As well, the overview discussion is at our Portal to Truth: https://tgsoc.org/.

 ---

 Note: